Knud, Hereditary Prince of Denmark: Heir presumptive

-On 20 April 1947, Christian X died, and Knud's brother Frederick succeeded to the throne as Frederick IX.
-Since Frederick IX had fathered no sons and the Danish Act of Succession at the time followed the principle of agnatic primogeniture, Prince Knud became heir presumptive and next in line to succeed his brother as king.
+On 20 April 1947, Christian X died, and Knud's brother Frederick succeeded to the throne as Frederik IX.
+Since Frederik IX had fathered no sons and the Danish Act of Succession at the time followed the principle of agnatic primogeniture, Prince Knud became heir presumptive and first in line to succeed his brother as king.

-Frederick IX had, however, fathered three daughters.
-In 1953, the Danish Act of Succession was amended to follow the principle of male-preference primogeniture.
-The new law made Frederick IX's thirteen-year-old daughter Margrethe the new heir presumptive, placing her and her two sisters before Knud and his family in the line of succession.
+Frederik IX had, however, fathered three daughters.
+In 1953, the Act of Succession was amended to follow the principle of male-preference primogeniture.
+The new law made Frederik IX's thirteen-year-old daughter Margrethe the new heir presumptive, placing her and her two sisters before Knud and his family in the line of succession.

 Later life and legacy

-King Frederick IX died in 1972 and was succeeded by his daughter Queen Margrethe II.
+King Frederik IX died in 1972 and was succeeded by his daughter Queen Margrethe II.
 Prince Knud died in Gentofte on 14 June 1976.
 He was buried at Roskilde Cathedral.
 His widow died on 12 December 1995.

 In 1953 a students' home in Frederiksberg was named "Arveprins Knuds Kollegium" in honor of Prince Knud.
 At the time, Prince Knud was protector of Sydslesvigsk Studie- og Hjælpefond (Study and relief fund of Southern Schleswig),(see Danish minority of Southern Schleswig), an area that could be considered the birthplace of the House of Schleswig-Holstein-Sonderburg-Glücksburg, the royal family of which Knud was a part.

 The Princess Caroline-Mathilde Alps in Greenland were named by the 1938–39 Mørkefjord Expedition in his wife's honour for Prince Knud had been the patron of the expedition.